High-density gas target at the LHCb experiment: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Ulrich Uwer for his critical reading and helpful comments.
 We thank the whole LHCb collaboration, especially the operation teams who put significant effort to collect data during the commissioning phase of the upgraded experiment.
 We also thank the technical and administrative staff at the LHCb institutes.
 We acknowledge support from CERN and from the national agencies: CNRS/IN2P3 (France); FAU (Germany); INFN (Italy); NWO (Netherlands).
+Support from the European Union's Horizon 2020 research and innovation program (grant agreement No.\ 824093, STRONG-2020, Working Package ``JRA2-FTE@LHC") is acknowledged.

 \setboolean{inbibliography}{true}